- Legal use of the CrossFit name, logo, and promotional materials

 Basic guidelines are as follows: no continents, countries, provinces, regions, states, counties, large cities, religious references, movie names, celebrity names, personal names, trademarked names, government agencies, or names that are already taken.

-Whatever you can muster.
-Great gyms have started with lots of equipment or just a few barbells.
+Whatever you can get your hands on!
+Thousands of great gyms have started with a fully decked-out gym or just a few barbells.

 Absolutely.
 If you think you’ve got a good video, please contact email@example.com.